Nixk01/SFA/README.md

 image.

 The model is based on the TF implementation of [OpenPose model](https://github.com/ildoonet/tf-pose-estimation).
-The code in this repository deploys the model as a web service in a Docker container.
-This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/).

-Yogait uses a pre-trained SVM to classify poses.
-Instead of using the Cartesian lines that the MAX model returns, Yogait uses a Polar representation to perform classification.
-This was done to make it much easier to classify poses.
+Yogait uses a pre-trained SVM to classify poses.This was done to make it much easier to classify poses.
 Instead of training the SVM on a x-y coordinate system, which would require translation and rotation when augmenting data, the polar representation relies only upon the location of the joints relative to the center of the estimated model.